 5. Skip the antibacterial products.
 Designed to kill all bacteria, antibacterial cleaners and sanitizers don’t just target the bad guy microbes, they indiscriminately wipe out all the probiotics, too—the very bacteria your child’s gut needs to teach their immune system how to react.
 So stick with simple cleaners like water, apple cider vinegar, baking soda and natural soap whenever possible.
 Don’t forget to look for toxins and antimicrobial chemicals in hygiene products as well—these can deplete the vital good guys.

 6. Incorporate probiotics.
-Because an abundant population of probiotics is critical for optimal immune function, it makes sense to include plenty of probiotics in your entire family’s diet.
-If you’re breastfeeding, make sure to take a high-quality, daily probiotic formula like Hyperbiotics PRO-Moms—the good guy bacteria will travel through your milk to nourish your baby’s gut and immune system.
+Because an abundant population of friendly flora is critical to properly maintain your immune function, it makes sense to include plenty of these beneficial microbes in your entire family’s diet.
+If you’re breastfeeding, a high-quality, daily probiotic formula like Hyperbiotics PRO-Moms supports your baby's immune health along with your own as the good guy bacteria travel through your milk to nourish your baby’s gut and immune system.
 If your child is beyond breastfeeding, PRO-Kids is the perfect probiotic supplement for children of safe chewing age and up.
 As your child begins to eat solid foods, you can also expand their repertoire with tasty fermented fare.
 In one study, kids who routinely ate probiotic-rich fermented foods and microbe-friendly farm produce displayed more balanced immune function than kids who didn’t have access to these foods.1

 Emily Courtney is a Writer and Editor at Hyperbiotics and mom to two fun and active boys.
 Emily is passionate about natural wellness and helping others learn about the power of probiotics for vibrant health!
 For more ideas on how you can benefit from the power of probiotics and live healthier days, be sure to subscribe to our newsletter.